cased/kit/README.md

 *   **Analyze Code Dependencies:**
     *   Map import relationships between modules using `repo.get_dependency_analyzer()` to understand your codebase structure.
     *   Generate dependency reports and LLM-friendly context with `analyzer.generate_dependency_report()` and `analyzer.generate_llm_context()`.

+*   **Search Package Source Code (via Chroma):**
+    *   Search through popular package source code using `ChromaPackageSearch` for regex patterns and semantic queries.
+    *   Access source code from packages like numpy, django, fastapi, pandas, and more.
+    *   Integrated into Kit Dev MCP for seamless package exploration in AI assistants.

 *   **Repository Versioning & Historical Analysis:**
     *   Analyze repositories at specific commits, tags, or branches using the `ref` parameter.